 A Municipal Service District (MSD) was established downtown in 1981 in accordance with state law.
 Owners of property located within the MSD pay an additional $.17 per $100 value on property taxes.
 Approximate annual MSD revenue is currently $65,000.
 Revenue generated from the MSD tax is used within the MSD boundaries by WDDC for special events, marketing, redevelopment incentives and programs to realize the vision of a vibrant downtown.

-The organization is a public/private partnership comprised of Wilson Downtown Development Corporation (WDDC) and the City of Wilson Downtown Development Division housed in the Planning and Community Revitalization Department at City Hall, 112 Goldsboro Street E. The Office of Downtown Development is staffed with three full-time employees:
+The organization is a public/private partnership comprised of Wilson Downtown Development Corporation (WDDC) and the City of Wilson Downtown Development Division housed in the Planning and Community Revitalization Department at City Hall, 112 Goldsboro Street E. The Office of Downtown Development is staffed with two full-time employees:

 WDDC is a member of the National Main Street Program and is one of North Carolina’s Main Street Communities under the Department of Commerce.
 Following the Main Street Four Point Approach®, WDDC operates four core committees: Organization, Promotion, Design, and Economic Restructuring.
 Volunteers comprise these committees as well as various subcommittees.

 The Organization Committee, also identified as the Executive Committee, is comprised of board officers, committee chairs, and city and county representatives.
 Their objective is to increase ongoing strong leadership, involvement and investment in downtown by further advancing a sense of community and making downtown the commercial, social and cultural hub of the community.
 Staff Representative: Kimberly Van Dyk.